 - Distance from Beach: 3.2 miles (South Beach Park)

-If you’re looking for one of the best places to live in Florida for affordability, consider Vero Beach!
-Tucked along Indian River Lagoon, this small East Florida city offers great beaches, tons of culture, and close proximity to the action in West Palm Beach!
+If you’re looking to settle down in one of the most affordable cities in Florida, consider Vero Beach!
+Tucked along Indian River Lagoon, this cheap East Florida city offers great beaches, tons of culture, and close proximity to the action in West Palm Beach!
 Vero Beach is also home to many beachfront resorts and is located in the citrus capital of North America—Indian River County—so jobs in tourism and agriculture are plentiful.
-With an average of 232 sunny days a year, inexpensive housing, and lots of outdoor recreation, Vero Beach is an awesome place to settle down in Florida!
+With an average of 232 sunny days a year, inexpensive housing, and lots of outdoor recreation, Vero Beach is an awesome place to live in Florida for active individuals!

 Things to Do in Vero Beach

 Observe the exotic plants and animals of Florida’s marshland on Capt.
 Bob’s Airboat Adventures.
 Pick up new shoes or browse clothes from popular brands like Calvin Klein, Adidas, and Ralph Lauren at Vero Beach Outlet.
-Marvel at artifacts and memorabilia that share how the citrus industry began in the U.S. at the Indian River Citrus Museum.
-Take in over 880 works of 20th century art ranging from glass and sculptures to paintings and videos at the Vero Beach Museum of Art.
-Attend the annual Vero Beach Wine and Food Festival, where you’ll sample over 100 wines, see award-winning movies, and watch culinary demos.
+Marvel at artifacts and memorabilia and learn how the citrus industry began in the U.S. at the Indian River Citrus Museum.
+Take in over 880 works of 20th-century art ranging from glass and sculptures to paintings and videos at the Vero Beach Museum of Art.
+Attend the annual Vero Beach Wine + Film Festival, where you’ll sample over 100 wines, see award-winning movies, and watch culinary demos.
 Hunt for treasure at Seagrape Trail Beach, frolic in the water at South Beach Park, or surf huge swells at Sebastian Inlet State Park.
-Feast on Southern comfort food with a twist—like Short Rib Poutine, Ranch Steak, and Dumpling Mac—at Southern Social.
-Sip on glass of wine while enjoying cheese and chocolate fondue at Kilted Mermaid.
+Feast on Southern comfort food with a twist—like Short Rib Poutine, Ranch Steak, and Dumpling Mac at Southern Social.
+Sip on a glass of wine while enjoying cheese and chocolate fondue at Kilted Mermaid.
 Or dine at Lemon Tree, a local brunch spot known for their Cheesy Grits and Lemon Tree Signature Breakfast Sandwich.

 Moving to Florida?
 Extra Space Storage has convenient storage facilities throughout the Sunshine State, so we can help with your transition.
 Find a storage unit near you!